TutorialDoctor/TD-Flask-Apps/Apps/flask_crud_rorStructure_sqlite_bootstrap_complete/readme.md

 I created this application as the basis for a full social media app with flask to test my skills and understanding of webapp development.
 I also created this app to be a good transitional project to Ruby on Rails.

-This project demonstrated a good understanding of:
+This project demonstrates a good understanding of:

 - Python
 - SQL database design